Constructive Interference Between Disordered Couplings Enhances Multiparty Entanglement in Quantum Heisenberg Spin Glass Models: Abstract

 \section{Abstract}

-We probe one-dimensional arrays of quantum spin-1/2 particles, governed by the Heisenberg spin glass Hamiltonian with natural or engineered quenched disordered couplings in an external magnetic field.
-We find that these systems allow the order from disorder phenomenon -- disorder-induced enhancement -- for magnetization, classical correlators, and bipartite as well as multipartite entanglement, wherein a disordered system has a higher value of the quenched averaged physical observable than in the corresponding ordered system.
-Moreover, the system also harbors parameter ranges where simultaneous application of independent quenched disorders results in order from disorder, while the same is absent with individual application of the same disorders -- we term the phenomenon as constructive interference and the corresponding parameter stretches as the Venus regions.
-Interestingly, constructive interference has only been observed for multiparty entanglement and is absent for the single- and two-party observables.
+Disordered systems form one of the centrestages of research in many body sciences and lead to a plethora of interesting phenomena and applications.
+A paradigmatic disordered system consists of an one-dimensional array of quantum spin-1/2 particles, governed by the Heisenberg spin glass Hamiltonian with natural or engineered quenched disordered couplings in an external magnetic field.
+These systems allow disorder-induced enhancement for bipartite and multipartite observables.
+Here we show that simultaneous application of independent quenched disorders results in disorder-induced enhancement, while the same is absent with individual application of the same disorders.
+We term the phenomenon as constructive interference and the corresponding parameter stretches as the Venus regions.
+Interestingly, it has only been observed for multiparty entanglement and is absent for the single- and two-party physical quantities.